-China client case studies
+China client case studies in 2021

 Global IP consulting firm sets foot in Beijing